harikrishnamohann/Useless/README.md

 ### The Solution (that nobody asked for)
 A new wallpaper engine that nobody asked for.
 We couldn't reach there, but we made a base with the logic we intended to perform.
-The current state of this project only represent an api that can be used for building our clever little wallpaper engine (it is unfinished -_-).
+The current state of this project only represent an api that can be used for building our clever little wallpaper engine.

 ## Technical Details
 ### Technologies/Components Used